ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Interviews with Real-World Users

-Many participants commented on the need to export data out of \oursystem{}.
-This was also the most common pain point, and especially when transitioning from a prototyping stage --which they perceived as \oursystem{}'s strong point --to a production stage (e.g., \quo{it would be helpful when we are out of this prototyping stage, that the burden or the gap --changing the environment... gets tightened}, Q5).
-This type of developer user would use \oursystem{} to battle-test prompts, model behavior, and/or prompt chains, but then wished for an easier way to transition their LLM data processing pipelines into a YAML file, Python script, or an app building environment.
-This does not, however, mean they perceived \oursystem{} as an ``app building'' tool --some even expressed worry about it trying to do too much.
+Many participants wanted to export data out of \oursystem{}.
+This was also the most common pain point, especially when transitioning from a prototyping stage---which they perceived as \oursystem{}'s strong point---to a production stage (e.g., \quo{it would be helpful when we are out of this prototyping stage, that the burden or the gap---changing the environment... gets tightened}, Q5).
+Needs broke down into two categories: exporting for integration into another application, and exporting for sharing results with others.
+For the former, developer users would use \oursystem{} to battle-test prompts, model behavior, and/or prompt chains, but then wished for an easier way to export their flows to text files or app building environments.\footnote{This does not, however, mean they perceived \oursystem{} as an ``app building'' tool--- some even expressed worry about it trying to do too much.
 When asked about how he would feel if \oursystem{} supported app development, Q3 remarked, \quo{I just worry about it [\oursystem{}] becoming too complicated.
-Like, are you building the app side of it?''} He said even if \oursystem{} supported app-building, it would need different ``modes'': \quo{app building mode or prompt refining mode.}
+Like, are you building the app side of it?''} He said even if \oursystem{} supported app-building, it would need different ``modes'': \quo{app building mode or prompt refining mode.}} For the latter, five interviewees shared results with others, whether through files, screenshots of their flows, exported Excel spreadsheets of responses, or copied responses.
+Q5 and Q6 stressed the importance of the Inspect Node---a node that no in-lab participant used or mentioned (\quo{[Once] the result is worth documenting, you create an Inspect node.}).
+They took screenshots of flows and sent them to clients, in one case convincing a client to move forward with a project.
+The anticipation of sharing with others also could change behavior.
+Q3 had several TextFields nodes with only a single value, \quo{because I knew that it was something that essentially other teams might want to change.}.
+Sharing could also be a pain-point, with two wanting easier shareable ``reports'' of their analysis results.